EdDataScienceEES/tutorial-ellencrombie/index.md

 size = ~population_size

 ```
+> don't forget to create this new map under a new variable name, for ease in part three, name it `bubble_map`.
+And don't forget to save it.

 This change creates a map like this:

+<div style="text-align: center;">
+    <iframe src="Figures/bubble_map.html" width="800" height="600" style="border:none;"></iframe>
+</div>

 You will notice that the size of the markers remains relative to eachother even as you zoom in and out around the map.
 This map also shows the difference in styles that can be used as it is `"open-street-map"` as opposed to `"carto-positron"`that was used in the first map.
 This is better suited to our data as it includeds specific island nameswhen you zoom in on the map.

-<div style="text-align: center;">
-    <iframe src="Figures/bubble_map.html" width="800" height="600" style="border:none;"></iframe>
-</div>

 <a name="section3"></a>